Case Study

 Channel Profitability & Capital Allocation

 Your biggest account by revenue is probably not your biggest account by profit.
-A million dollars allocated to distribution returned $91,000 more than the same million to retail.
+A million dollars deployed through retail returned $53,000 more than the same million through distribution.

 Revenue is the number everyone reports.
 Contribution — what’s left after COGS, trade deductions, compliance fines, and the cost to serve — is the number nobody has, because no single system shows the full path from invoice to cash.
 A channel that looks like the crown jewel at the top line can rank among the worst once you net out what it costs to keep.